alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-guide/how-to-sponsor.md

 # How to become a sponsor

-New features are added every other week.
-Be sure to come back.

 Thanks for your interest in sponsoring!
 In order to become an eligible sponsor with your GitHub account, visit [squidfunk's sponsor profile], and complete a sponsorship of __$15 a month or more__.
 You can use your individual or